graphql/graphql-spec/spec/Section 5 -- Validation.md

 should be unambiguous.
 Therefore any two field selections which might both be encountered for the same object are only valid if they are equivalent.

+During execution, the simultaneous execution of fields with the same response name is accomplished by {MergeSelectionSets()} and {CollectFields()}.

 For simple hand-written GraphQL, this rule is obviously a clear developer error, however nested fragments can make this difficult to detect manually.